DefinitelyTyped/DefinitelyTyped/README.md

 > PRs which only change the types of a module and have corresponding tests changes will be merged much faster

-PRs that have been approved by an author listed in the definition's header are usually merged more quickly; PRs for new definitions will take more time as they require more review from maintainers.
+PRs that have been approved by an owner listed in the definition's `package.json` are usually merged more quickly; PRs for new definitions will take more time as they require more review from maintainers.
 Each PR is reviewed by a TypeScript or Definitely Typed team member before being merged, so please be patient as human factors may cause delays.
 Check the [New Pull Request Status Board](https://github.com/DefinitelyTyped/DefinitelyTyped/projects/5) to see progress as maintainers work through the open PRs.

 #### I'd like to submit a change to a very popular project, why are they treated differently?